 “Yeah,” Emma confirmed, “All the bonded Emissaries meet every few weeks, with the one or two local freelancers like us.”

 Lydia shrugged.
-“I knew there was something at the chicken place in Inman square,” she said.
+“I know there was something at the chicken place in Inman square,” she said.
 “I avoided it; I wanted to focus on school for a few years.”

 Stiles was a little surprised; it seemed like the veil magic was something in her nature, not easily ignored.
 “What changed your mind?” he asked.